Take the next step in your legal education

 Find out more

-For more information about all of our CPLE courses, you can visit our course pages here.
 Our next virtual open day is Wednesday 10th June where you can find out about our courses and find the right option for you.
 Book your place here.

 A masters from Sheffield means in-depth knowledge, advanced skills and the confidence to achieve your ambitions.